 Dr. Davis’ research has focused on (1) drug metabolism and biopharmaceutical analysis, and (2) the impact of technology (including instructional, informational, and distance technologies) on pharmacy education.
 He has over seventy-five publications and over one hundred fifty abstracts to meetings of learned societies.

-Interim Head of the Pharmacotherapy Division • The University of Texas at Austin • College of Pharmacy
+Clinical Assistant Professor of Pharmacotherapy • The University of Texas College of Pharmacy

 Jennifer Ridings-Myhra, B.S.